 Pumps will be required to move any stormwater out of the protected area.
 See Chapter 5 for more detail on the proposed pumping systems.
+Note that this alternative was not carried forward into the final suite of alternatives given that the alternative is not technically feasible or acceptable as determined by additional collaboration with the CT Department of Transportation following release of the draft report.

-3.1.4 Alternative 3B: Floodwall and Deployable Measures along Route I-95
+3.1.4 Alternative 3B: Enhanced I-95 Embankment- Floodwall and Deployable Gates along I-95